omimanav/fetcher/README.md

-# 4chFetch
+# The Fetcher
-Usage: python3 4chMediaFetch URLToThread [path/to/local/folder/]
+Usage: python3 fetch URLToThread [path/to/local/folder/]
 If path isn't specified it'll save automatically to ~/Downloads/threadName/